The stability on the Caffarelli-Kohn-Nirenberg and Hardy-type inequalities and beyond: Stability of the Caffarelli-Kohn-Nirenberg inequality

-Thus we obtain
+Thus, we obtain

 which is equivalent to \eqref{sta4}.
-Moreover, it is easy to see that the first and the third inequality in \eqref{qqq} cannot be equal at the same time.
-Therefore, if $K(p,a_2,b_2)$ is achieved by some function $u$, \eqref{sta4} is strict. \end{proof}
+Moreover, it is easy to see that the first and the third inequalities in \eqref{qqq} cannot be equal simultaneously.
+Therefore, if $K(p,a_2,b_2)$ is achieved by some function, the estimate \eqref{sta4} is strict. \end{proof}

-\section{Improved Sobolev-type embeddings}
+\subsection{Improved Sobolev-type embeddings}